huangs96/huangs96/README.md

  </br>

-I am a passionate and pragmatic Full-stack Developer based in Vancouver, B.C. with a background in IoT and experience with AI.
+I am a passionate and pragmatic Full-stack Developer based in Vancouver, B.C. with a background in IoT, data analytics, and AI.
 I am always open to new ideas and perspectives!
 </br>
 <br>Thanks for stopping by!